mpimd-csc/flexiblas/README.md

         pkg install -verbose flexiblas-octave.tar.gz

 from the command-line prompt in *GNU Octave*.
-After installing the package you can get an overview about the installed functions by calling:
+After installing the package you can get an overview of the installed functions by calling:

         pkg describe -verbose flexiblas